DisciplinaOU/disciplina-nixops/README.md

 #### IMPORTANT

+If you want to avoid hours of building, it's recommended that you set up our binary cache.
+Instructions for this are on the [cachix page](https://disciplina.cachix.org).

 You need a patched version of nix.
 Upstream PR is currently pending.
 The correct version is provided as part of the overlay used in this repo.
 To install it, `cd` into repo base, and: